Written By

 Quick Fact:

-Source: CROWN 2023 Workplace Research study, 2022-2023
+Source: CROWN 2023 Workplace Research Study

-Some Black girls and women have turned to chemical hair straighteners to smooth their natural hair because nonchemical options are less permanent.
-However, a 2022 National Institutes of Health study, known as the “Sister Study,” found the use of chemical hair straighteners is linked to negative health effects on women such as uterine cancer, endometriosis and fibroid tumors.
+Some Black girls and women use chemical hair straighteners to smooth natural hair because nonchemical options aren’t permanent.
+However, the National Institutes of Environmental Health Sciences’ Sister Study found that chemical hair straighteners may cause adverse health effects on women, including uterine cancer.

-“Because Black women use hair straightening or relaxer products more frequently and tend to initiate use at earlier ages than other races and ethnicities, these findings may be even more relevant for them,” said Che-Jung Chang, Ph.D., an author on the study and a research fellow in the National Institute of Environmental Health Sciences Epidemiology Branch.
+“Because Black women use hair straightening or relaxer products more frequently and tend to initiate use at earlier ages than other races and ethnicities, these findings may be even more relevant for them,” said Che-Jung Chang, Ph.D., an author of the study and a research fellow in the National Institute of Environmental Health Sciences Epidemiology Branch.

 Chemical hair straighteners correlation with uterine cancer